Kibber: Geography

-Demographics and amenities
+Demography

 Kibber Khas is a small village located in Spiti sub-division of Lahul and Spiti district, Himachal Pradesh with total 77 families residing.
 The Kibber Khas village has a population of 366 of which 187 are males while 179 are females as per Population Census 2011.

 In Kibber Khas village, the population of children of age 0-6 is 36 which makes up 9.84% of the total population of village.
 The average Sex Ratio of Kibber Khas village is 957 which is lower than Himachal Pradesh state average of 972.
 Child Sex Ratio for the Kibber Khas as per census is 565, lower than the Himachal Pradesh average of 909.
 Kibber Khas village has lower literacy rate compared to Himachal Pradesh.
 In 2011, the literacy rate of Kibber Khas village was 72.73% compared to 82.80% of Himachal Pradesh.
 In Kibber Khas, male literacy stood at 82.93% while female literacy rate was 62.65%.

 Kibber has a civil dispensary, a high school, a post office, a telegraph office and a community TV set.